 Can this bread pudding be made ahead of time?

-Yes it can.
+Yes, it can.
 Prep the night before and pop into the oven the morning of.
-You might need to add 5 or so minutes extra cook time to offset the chilled start.
+You might need to add 5 or so minutes of extra cooking time to offset the chilled start.

 How long does it keep?

-The pudding and sauce keeps well for 4-5 days refrigerated.
+The pudding and sauce keep well for 4-5 days refrigerated.
 Freeze in an airtight container for up to 2 months.

 Helpful tips:

-1. The baking dish I use is 11x8x2.5 inches.
+- The baking dish I use is 11x8x2.5 inches.
 Do not use a smaller size, because the pudding might spill over (it puffs up while baking).
-If using a 9×13-inch pan, decrease baking time about 10 minutes.
-The larger size pan has a larger surface area and the pudding will be more shallow, which makes it cook more quickly.
+If using a 9×13-inch pan, decrease the baking time by about 10 minutes.
+The larger size pan has a larger surface area, which makes the pudding depth shallow.
+As a result, it cooks more quickly.

-2. Avoid using soft apples like McIntosh as they become overcooked and mushy easily.
-You want the apple chunks to hold its shape through the cooking process.
+- Avoid using soft apples like McIntosh as they become overcooked and mushy easily.
+You want the apple chunks to hold their shape through the cooking process.

 If you try this recipe, I would love to hear from you!
 Leave a message in the comment section.